 Going into this discussion, I was frustrated by the relatively shallow depth of most discussions of the topic available in non-specialist media.
 It’s mostly the same few introductory questions and arguments, aimed at a very general audience with low technical capacity, intended to titillate, rather than to inform.
 To get a useful handle on the topic, so that it’s more than just a science fiction hypothetical, we need more technical depth.

 I called up Jaan in the middle of the night, and we recorded a wide-ranging discussion of the background, technical challenges, and forecasts of the issue of AI risk, and what approaches we might take to navigate it.
-The following transcript of our discussion has been minimally edited for grammar and flow:
+The following transcript of our discussion has been minimally edited for clarity.

 You’ve expressed concern in the past about artificial general intelligence (AGI) as a strategic concern, or even a threat to humanity in the 21st century.
 So, I’d like to briefly go through the argument to get your thoughts on it.
 As I understand it, the AGI concern is not about deep learning.
 It’s about a more advanced capability—the ability to learn a causal model of the world from observation, and then plan and reason with that to accomplish objectives in the world.
 This is something that humans do that current software technologies don’t do, and deep learning doesn’t do.